Jeanette Brown is a Research Assistant Professor at Manhattan College. She is a Past-president of WEF.

 Adjunct professor at the University of North Carlina, Charlotte

-Andy is excited to be back for a fifth year as a judge for the Stockholm Junior Water Prize and is looking forward to this year’s competition.
+Andy is excited to be back for a sixth year as a judge for the Stockholm Junior Water Prize and is looking forward to this year’s competition.
 Andy retired from Xylem in 2018 after more than 30 years in the water and wastewater industry, having held roles in marketing, sales, business development, operations, and engineering.
 He is currently an adjunct professor teaching in the MBA program at the University of North Carolina Charlotte.
 Andy has a Bachelor of Science in Chemical Engineering, and a Master’s in Business Administration, both from the University of Connecticut, and a Doctorate in Business Administration from the University of North Carolina Charlotte.

 Princeton Presidential Postdoctoral Research Fellow

 Dr. Samantha McBride works at Princeton University as a Presidential Postdoctoral Research Fellow.
 She is passionate about the environment and has over 10 years of experience working in different fields of water research.
 Her current work leverages the latest advancements in the fields of interfacial science, fluid physics, and nano science for applications in water treatment, resource recovery from wastewater, and sustainable desalination.
 She has a PhD in mechanical engineering from the Massachusetts Institute of Technology, where she was awarded a Martin Sustainability Fellowship and co-vice president of the MIT Water Club.
 She also holds an MS in chemical engineering from Rensselaer Polytechnic Institute and a BS in environmental engineering from the University of Nevada, Reno.